-Conclusion

-The LCAP is an ambitious document created from the input of the WCCUSD community.
-This document meets both the requirements of state law and the expectations of the district's stakeholders as codified in the strategic plan.
+Table 7: Revenue Sources for Strategy 5 The Conclusion The LCAP is an ambitious document created from the input of the WCCUSD community.
+This codified in the strategic plan.
 The LCAP is a significant change in how school district funding priorities have been set, for the first time mandating significant engagement with stakeholders and demanding specific accountability for the effectiveness of the adopted strategies.
 The Board of Education thanks the community for its efforts in the development of this plan and asks for its support in implementing the adopted strategies.